Areas of Expertise

-My current research focuses on US government advocacy for sexual orientation and gender identity (SOGI) human rights.
-My book, Because We Are Human: Contesting US Support for Gender and Sexuality Human Rights Abroad, will be published by SUNY Press in 2018.
+My current research focuses on US government advocacy for sexual orientation and gender identity (SOGI) human rights and the Christian conservative movement's opposition to SOGI human rights.

 - The Problem of the Passions: Feminism, Psychoanalysis, and Social Theory (New York University Press, 1994)